 Comedy in this film has some good moments that made me laugh.
 Some jokes were very sneaky that kids won’t get such as “Put your day finger down!”

-A fart scene made me laugh so hard I couldn’t breath.
+A fart scene made me laugh so hard I couldn’t breathe.

 The moral of the story is about learning to control your hunger cutting back on sweets in favor of healthy foods & exercising to maintain your weight.